It is illegal in Wisconsin for a driver over the age of 21 to operate a motor vehicle:

 - While under the influence of a controlled substance or any other drug.

-Penalties for operating a motor vehicle while intoxicated range from a forfeiture and license revocation for a first offense, to up to six years imprisonment, three year license revocation and possible seizure of vehicles for subsequent offenses.
+Penalties for operating a motor vehicle while intoxicated range from a forfeiture and license revocation for a first offense, to up to six years imprisonment and a lifetime license revocation for subsequent offenses.
 Additionally, more severe penalties apply if injury or death results.

 But no matter what your legal status, it is always wise to avoid driving if you have been drinking.